odil-T/Electric-Vehicle-Data-Analysis/README.md

 ### Questions Answered

-Below are the questions that were answered through data analysis of this dataset:
+Below are the questions that were answered by analyzing the dataset:
 1. In which counties are electric vehicles most concentrated?
 2. What is the proportion of all-electric vehicles compared to plug-in hybrids?
 3. How does the electric vehicle type distribution vary by model year or manufacturer?